levinine/NetSel/README.md

 To create a new project, go to File -> New -> Project.
 Select installed template, name the project and browse location and create.

+NetSel template comes with ChromeDriver installed.
+Other driver can be installed via NuGet Package Manager:

+	Right-click on References and Manage NuGet packages… for desired project/solution Search for desired driver (_e.g.
+GeckoDriver_) and install it

 ## Examples

 #### Simple page and test example